huijing/personal-website-v3/src/content/blog/2015-08-16-drupal-101-theming-with-gulp.md

 ### Node.js

 gulp is based on [Node.js](https://nodejs.org/).
-Node.js is an open source Javascript run-time system, in other words, it's a way for your computer to execute Javascript code.
+Node.js is an open source JavaScript run-time system, in other words, it's a way for your computer to execute JavaScript code.
 You can read this [introduction to Node.js article](https://web.archive.org/web/20161119003131/http://blog.modulus.io/absolute-beginners-guide-to-nodejs) to find out more about it.

 The bottom line is, you need to install Node.js on your computer.
 The most direct way to do this is to download and run the installer from the official website's [downloads page](https://nodejs.org/download/).
 This approach works for both Windows and Mac.